cmspam/incus-docker/README.md

 *Note*: If you want to use LVM, you can pass mount /dev as /dev in the container.

-*Note*: It's untested, but ZFS support should also be working as of 25 February, 2024 update.
+*Note*: ZFS support should also be working as of 25 February, 2024 update.

 # If you want to use the image from docker hub